Careers in Music Business/Management

 Entertainment Lawyer, Music Lawyer

-Entertainment lawyers provide legal advice and representation to individuals and businesses in the arts and entertainment industry.
+Entertainment attorneys provide legal advice and representation to individuals and businesses in arts and entertainment industries.

 Director of Event Operations, Events Coordinator